AndrewChenUoA/AVSS2018/committees.md

 - Nicolai Petkov (Groningen, The Netherlands)

 **Local Organising Office:**
+- Glen Bailey (Auckland University of Technology, New Zealand) (Administration and Logistics)
 - Gisela Klette (BlueVolcano, New Zealand) (Administration and Logistics)
 - Andrew Chen (University of Auckland, New Zealand) (Website)
 - Zahra Moayed (Auckland University of Technology, New Zealand) (Enquiries)